 Here are a few tips for organizing with children

-- Practice makes perfect.
-Be patient.
+While organizing with children, be patient.
 It’s a learning process (for both of you) and won’t happen overnight.
 In the beginning, show your children how to pick up after themselves.
 Model it.
 Do it with them (many times).
 Eventually, they will be able to do it on their own, but you still may need to remind them.
 That’s parenting, right?
 Make a game of it to motivate them.
 Have some fun.
-Who knows, they may surprise you and do it without being told.
+Who knows, they may surprise you and do it without being asked.

 Praise children for their efforts.
 It isn’t always easy to keep kid’s clutter under control, but it does make it more bearable when you start to see how they become more responsible and capable of taking care of their own belongings.
 It doesn’t have to be perfect, you just have to allow them to do their best.
 Let them surprise you!